atheeq-saqlain/media-manager/README.md

 # Media Manager (media-manager)

-A software to view and manage media on locally on device
+A software to view and manage media locally on device

 ## Install the dependencies
 ```bash